You are here

 Step 3: Determine how high you want to prune

 Determining how high you want to prune depends on how high you want your rose bush to finish.
-Your rose bush will usually triple in size after pruning so cutting it back to about a foot will leave it at 3 feet when it finished growing.
+Your rose bush will usually triple in size after pruning so we recommend cutting it back by about 2/3.